dennisjosesilva/incremental-contour-experiments/README.md

 ### 1.2.
 Building programs

 After the morphotree library is installed, we can compile the programs used to analyse our algorithm.
 First, we should create a build directory where we will keep the binary files.
-To do so, using Linux, we can move to the path where the repository is download as follows:
+To do so, using Linux, we can move to the path where the repository is downloaded as follows:

 ```bash
 cd path/to/repo/